-Upon completion of the investigation, the Title IX Investigator will issue a written report to the Title IX Coordinator.
+Upon completion of the investigation, the Investigator will issue a written report to the Title IX Coordinator.
 The report shall include: a recommendation of whether a violation of the policy occurred, an analysis of the facts discovered during the investigation, and any relevant evidence.
 Factual conclusions shall be based upon a preponderance of the evidence standard (e.g., more likely than not).

 The decision about whether there has been a violation of this Sexual Misconduct Policy will be made by the Title IX Coordinator.
-Determination and sanctions may be issued by the Title IX Coordinator or referred to a hearing panel.
+Determination and sanctions may be issued by the Title IX Coordinator, hearing panel or referred to the Assistant Dean of Students/Director of Residence Life to adjudicate through the student conduct process as outlined in the student handbook.